bukov-ka/trolleyproblem/prompt.md

 - Hit zone is positioned at trainWidth/4 - 15 pixels from train center
 - Collisions only occur when train is on the correct track (main or branch)

-Random Path Choice
-As soon as the train reaches the first diagonal start (X≈155), we randomly pick "up" or "down" and interpolate along the connector onto the branch.
-At the second diagonal (X≈400), we interpolate back to the main rails.

 Continuous Loop
 After X exceeds the canvas width, everything resets: train back on main track, new random choice on the next pass, and all hit humans return to normal state.